Last updated on 2026-03-12

 Program Overview

-Humber’s Occupational Therapist Assistant & Physiotherapist Assistant diploma program is a pioneering initiative in Ontario, designed to equip students with the essential skills needed to support occupational therapist assistants (OTAs) and physiotherapist assistants (PTAs).
-This program emphasizes the implementation of rehabilitation treatment plans aimed at enhancing clients' independence and overall well-being.
-Students will delve into various aspects of physical function and occupational performance, enabling clients to effectively engage in daily activities and utilize their abilities.
-The program is committed to providing quality education that prepares graduates for a rewarding career in health care.
+Humber’s Occupational Therapist Assistant & Physiotherapist Assistant diploma program is a pioneering educational initiative in Ontario, designed to prepare students for careers as occupational therapist assistants (OTAs) and physiotherapist assistants (PTAs).
+This program emphasizes the implementation of rehabilitation treatment plans aimed at enhancing clients’ independence and overall well-being.
+Students will focus on restoring physical function and improving occupational performance, enabling clients to effectively engage in daily activities.
+The program also incorporates Interprofessional Education (IPE), allowing students to collaborate with peers across the Faculty of Health & Life Sciences, fostering essential teamwork skills.

 Program Structure